midtown-ai/glossary/glossary/d.md

  Function used to remove nodes from the Neural Network to prevent over-fitting.

+ Q: Is the function run for each neuron/connection in the [dropout layer] ?

  See also [D], [Hyperparameter]

 # Dropout Layer

+ ~ Used for regulation to prevent [overfitting]

  Layer or layers where the [dropout function] is applied, normally after all Dense layers!
 The dropout rate for each dropout layer can be different.